vectorvalor2/RDP/README.md

 /*interlock/interlink % interject ui components -> scene hierarchy, asset browser, material editor, scene modifier, projects, textures, performance, console, and GUI settings running on top of the safe simulated environment*/

-/*inject the &discernment object to the RED constructor function, on top of separation of concerns % cross-cutting concerns, thereof, &POE is to Separate Code From Data*/
+/*inject the &discernment object to the RED constructor function, onto separation of concerns % cross-cutting concerns, thereof, &POE is to Separate Code From Data*/

 /*Inject The Safe Simulated Game Development Environment utilizing core layers to build the workflow*/